Privacy & Cookies Policy

 If you would like to exercise any of those rights, please:

-- provide proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill), and
+• let Us have proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill), and

-- provide the information to which your request relates including any account or reference numbers, if you have them.
+• let Us know the information to which your request relates including any account or reference numbers, if you have them.

 HOW TO COMPLAIN

-We hope that we or our Compliance Director can resolve any query or concern you raise about our use of your information.
+We hope that We or our Compliance Director can resolve any query or concern you raise about our use of your information.

 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.

-We may collect information about your mobile phone, computer or other devices from which you access the website including where available your IP address, operating system and browser type, for systems administration and to report aggregate information to third parties affiliates.
+We may collect information about your mobile phone, computer or other device from which you access the Website including where available your IP address, operating system and browser type, for systems administration and to report aggregate information to third parties affiliates.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
 We may, however, use such information in conjunction with the data We have about you in order to track your usage of our services.

 A cookie is a small file of letters and numbers that We store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

-The cookies we use include:
+The cookies We use include:

 • “Analytical” cookies.
 They allow Us to recognise and count the number of visitors and to see how visitors move around the Website when they are using it.
 This helps Us to improve the way our Website works, for example, by ensuring that users are finding what they are looking for easily.